 The primary emphasis of the art presented throughout this site is fundamentally the same: the hidden and widely misunderstood process of perception.
 In today's popular notions about imagery, value is often proclaimed to lie in the "conceptual" realm— the realm of narratives, ideas, and social activism.
 Thus, an emphasis on the perceptual and sensuous as stand alone features is often treated as devoid of humanism and depth in comparison to images that incite us emotionally, challenge us to action, or tell a story.
-Despite this functional trend there is a deeper, more serious stratum that is missed when we choose to actively neglect our basic capacity to linger and retain at least a tiny glimpse of the perceptual magic that goes on prior to the maturation of even the most rudimentary idea or thought, no matter how noble.
-As science has confirmed in every age, (and today it is neurobiological investigations that are often the most penetrating), the enchantment at the heart of sensation lies in the fact that it is an active and living process— a coupling and dance with distal physics— even when entirely at the service of functionality.
-That is to say, there is no passive "copying" or "mirroring" of a ready-made world in the aboriginal sweep of perceptual processes: there is an active completion of that world in a specific situational context: ours.
-But we are also, in the end, the symbolic species— we are oriented to the conceptual and virtually represented world of ideas, as opposed to our active participation in the revealed style of the physically present.
-It is that ingrained idea-realm that inevitably leads us, today, to our perceptual experiences.
-Nonetheless, amidst the flood of cultural habits and modern trends, we need not lose the capacity to hesitate— to see, and to feel again the inception of that prior magic at the heart of perception and sensation, even as it readily extinguishes itself in the fruition of a functional context.
+Despite this trend there is a deeper, more serious stratum that is missed when we choose to neglect our capacity to retain a tiny glimpse of the perceptual magic that goes on prior to the maturation of even our most rudimentary idea or thoughts, no matter how noble.
+As science has confirmed in our age, the enchantment at the heart of sensation lies in the fact that it is an active and living process— a coupling and dance with distal physics— even when entirely at the service of functionality.
+There is no passive "shunting", "copying" or "mirroring" of a ready-made world in the aboriginal sweep of perceptual processes: there is an active completion of a world that invokes a species-specific, situational context: ours.
+But we are also, in the end, the symbolic species— we are oriented to the represented world of ideas, as opposed to our active participation in the revealed style of the physically present.
+It is that ingrained idea-realm that inevitably leads us, ironically, to our perceptual experiences.
+Amidst the flood of cultural habits and modern trends, we need not lose the capacity to hesitate— to see, and to feel again the inception of that prior magic at the heart of perception and sensation, even as it readily extinguishes itself in the fruition of a more mundane functional context.